buxtronix/am43/README.md

 Whilst developing this, I found a bug in the ESP32 Arduino BLE library which causes problems when connecting to multiple devices.
-A patch will been submitted to the BLE maintainers, though if it's not yet in your release, find BLEClient.cpp in your installation and change:
+A patch will been submitted to the BLE maintainers, though if it's not yet in your release, you will need to make the following changes, which result in a massive stability gain:

+Find <b>BLEClient.cpp</b> in your installation, and make the following change.

 ```
 // Search for the following block, around line 180 and add the line.